-Pear hosted its invite-only demo day online year; here’s what you might have missed – TechCrunch
+Pear hosted its invite-only demo day online this year; here’s what you might have missed – TechCrunch

 The pitch: LinkedIn sucks, everyone hates it.
 Ladder (which may have a trademark infringement battle ahead of it) is building a platform around community instead of networks.
 The idea is that users will opt in to join communities with like-minded individuals in their respective industries and roles of interest.
 Once engaged, they can participate in AMAs with industry experts, share opportunities, and have 1:1 conversations.

 The longer term ‘moat’ is the data it collects from users, from which it thinks it can generate more revenue per user than LinkedIn.
-(By the way, this is the startup that has already signed a term sheet with a firm whose team was watching the demo day live on Tuesday.)
+(By the way, this is the startup that has already signed a term sheet.)

 Exporta